 User Experience Insight sensors run synthetic tests one at a time in a continuous round-robin sequence.
+When these tests identify a problem, they generate an issue.
 There are two types of issues observed in the dashboard which generate notifications: threshold violations and test failures.

 Incident Detection Models

-User Experience Insight Incident Detection begins with training a model using historical data.
+User Experience Insight Incident Detection begins with training a machine learning model for the typical issue profile of your deployment, using historical data.

 How to Enable AIOps Incident Detection

-To see a view of the past 30 days of incidents, select the bell icon on the top right of the main dashboard.
+To see a view of the past 7 or 30 days of incidents, select the bell icon on the top right of the main dashboard.
 The naming convention for issues is Month/Year-Incident Number.